The Global Shift Network

 If you only read the headlines, visiting Taiwan in 2026 sounds risky.
-With constant reports of "fighter jets" and "blockade drills," many travelers pause before hitting the "Book" button.
+With constant reports of "fighter jets" and "blockade drills," many travellers pause before hitting the "Book" button.

 But what is the reality on the ground?
 Is it actually dangerous to visit Taipei, or is the noise purely political?

-At Taiwan Strait Tracker, we analyze daily military and market data.
+At Taiwan Strait Tracker, we analyse daily military and market data.
 Here is the objective truth about safety in Taiwan right now.

 Despite the rhetoric, every major western government currently ranks Taiwan in their safest possible travel category.
 As of February 2026:

-Our live tracker frequently logs Chinese military incursions into the ADIZ (Air Defense Identification Zone).
+Our live tracker frequently logs Chinese military incursions into the ADIZ.
 This sounds scary, but context is key.

 While war risk is statistically low for a short trip, Taiwan does have real hazards you should prepare for: